Frankel Conjecture and Sasaki geometry: Preliminaries in Sasaki geometry

-Next we consider more general deformations by allowing the Reeb vector field to vary in a fixed abelian Lie algebra.
+It is clear from \eqref{e-2-7} that the family of Sasaki structures depend smoothly ($C^k$) on the Reeb vector field if the Sasaki structure $(\xi_0, \eta_0, g_0)$ is smooth ($C^k$).
+It was proved directly in \cite{BGM} that the deformation given in \eqref{e-2-7} preserves the CR structure $(\cD=\Ker(\eta_0), \Phi_0|_{\cD})$.

+It turns out that there is an equivalent description of Type-I deformation on the cone $(X, J)$.
+In particular, the underlying complex cones corresponding to Type-I deformation are the same.
 As in \cite{MSY}, we fix a compact torus $\T\subset \Aut(X, J)$ and vary the Reeb vector fields within the Lie algebra $\ft$ of $\T$.
-We fix a $\T$ invariant Sasaki metric $(M, \xi_0, \eta_0, g_0)$ such that $\xi_0\in \ft$.
-First we have \begin{lem} For any $\xi\in \ft$ such that $\eta_0(\xi)>0$, then there exists a $\T$ invariant K\"ahler cone metric $g_X$ on $(X, J)$ with Reeb vector field $\xi$. \end{lem}
+We fix a $\T$ invariant Sasaki metric $(M, \xi_0, \eta_0, g_0)$ with $\xi_0\in \ft$.
+We have the following, \begin{lem} For any $\xi\in \ft$ such that $\eta_0(\xi)>0$, then there exists a $\T$ invariant K\"ahler cone metric $g_X$ on $(X, J)$ with Reeb vector field $\xi$. \end{lem}

-\begin{proof} We follow the construction in \cite{MSY}.
-Let $r_0^2$ be the K\"ahler potential on $(X, J)$ corresponding to the Sasaki structure $(M, \xi_0, \eta_0, g_0)$.
-Consider the equation

-with the initial condition $r=1$ when $r_0=1$.
-There is a unique solution $r>0$ which is $\T$ invariant and proper on $(X, J)$.
-Define